| Companies providing services rather than tangible

 far removed from marketing departments and frequently ignored

+being seen as unimportant.
 The idea of 'boundary spanning roles' helps us here.
 It argues

 that many people contribute far more than the strictly limited